UTEV Multidisciplinary Team

 Director Prof. Olivier Trescases

 Olivier Trescases received the Ph.D. degree from the University of Toronto, Toronto, ON, Canada, in 2007.
 From 2007 to 2008, he was a Concept Engineer and Mixed-Signal IC Designer with Infineon Technologies in Austria, focusing on safety-critical automotive applications.
 He is currently an Associate Professor in the E. S. Rogers, Sr., Department of Electrical and Computer Engineering at the University of Toronto.
 His group conducts research on advanced power electronic converters.
 Since 2015, he has been an Associate Editor of the IEEE TRANSACTIONS ON POWER ELECTRONICS.
 While on sabbatical in 2016, he was with the Texas Instruments Kilby Labs in Santa Clara, CA, USA.
 Since 2016, he has been the Vice Chair of the IEEE Toronto Section and has served on various IEEE conferences technical committees, including the Applied Power Electronics Conference, the Custom Integrated Circuits Conference, and the International Symposium on Power Semiconductors and ICs.
-Additional information on Prof. Olivier Trescases and the Power Electronic Converters: ICs and Systems Laboratory can be found here.
+Additional information on Prof. Trescases and the Power Electronic Converters: ICs and Systems Laboratory can be found here.

 Associate Director Prof. Peter Lehn

 Peter W. Lehn (SM’05) received the B.Sc. and M.Sc. degrees in electrical engineering from the University of Manitoba, Winnipeg, MN, Canada, in 1990 and 1992, respectively, and the Ph.D. degree in electrical engineering from the University of Toronto, Toronto, Canada, in 1999.
 He joined the faculty at the University of Toronto, in 1999.
 He spent six months as Visiting Professor at the University of Erlangen-Nuremberg, in 2001.
 His research interests include HVDC technologies, grid integration of storage and renewables, power electronics for electric vehicles and theoretical analysis of power electronic systems.
 Dr. Lehn is currently an Editor of the IEEE Transactions On Energy Conversion.
-Additional information on Prof. Peter Lehn and the Laboratory for Advanced Power Conversion and Systems Analysis can be found here.
+Additional information on Prof. Lehn and the Laboratory for Advanced Power Conversion and Systems Analysis can be found here.

 Affiliated Faculty Members